lwb2099/stable_diffusion_pytorch/README.md

 - I have searched the web yet python package dependencies and import rules, I think its a better way to learn in practice.
 - Structure of this repo combines transformers and fairseq together, but I'm seeking a better structure for smaller projects.
+- Though I'v used dataclass, it is clearly a better way to build a model through config json file, and I'm

 ## Reference:
 Thanks to the following amazing repositories that helped me build this code: